sbryngelson/group-docs/group-syllabus/going-to-conferences.md

 ### What's the point, anyway?

-Often in our field, conferences are often not a _major_ way to establish impact in a field (as opposed to machine learning, for example); there are some exceptions (SC papers are one).
+Often, in our field, conferences are _not a major_ way to establish impact in a field (as opposed to machine learning, for example); there are some exceptions (SC papers are one).
 Instead, conferences are a way to learn and talk with colleagues about research.
 For newer students, it is a way to see how the research community operates as well!
-If you and I both go, I will make an effort to introduce you to folks relevant to your work.
+If you and I both go, I will try to introduce you to people relevant to your work.
 If you go alone, I can give you some folks to "hunt down" while you are there, as they might be familiar with our work.

 ### Am I going?!

-You may be the lead author on a conference abstract or "short paper," but not attend the conference.
+You may be the lead author on a conference abstract or "short paper" but not attend the conference.
 Sometimes, you will attend the conference, but I will not.
 Other times, we will all go.
 Which of these occurs depends on several factors, including the research sponsor's expectations, the number of other abstracts the group submitted to that conference, its location, available funding, and whether I (Spencer) was formally invited to give the talk.
-Some of these factors will be quite opaque to you, though _I encourage you to ask me_ much ahead of time what conferences I am anticipating you to attend.
+Some of these factors will be quite opaque to you, though I encourage you to ask me much ahead of time what conferences I anticipate you attending.
 I try to convey these things as quickly as possible, especially if you are going (so I can make sure you register and book flights in time).
 But, sometimes, I get quite busy, and things fall through the cracks.
 If you do not know what's going on, I encourage you to ask me!

+### Can I go to observe? (without a paper or abstract)

+Sometimes, students go to conferences to "observe."
+They do not have a talk to give or an abstract or poster to present.
+This can be a nice learning experience, and I would love to send all students to all conferences (more or less).
+However, this can be extremely expensive (more than you might realize).
+This can also hinder my ability to later send you to more conferences where you _will_ have papers to present.
+As a result, I do not support "observation" conference attendance with my own research funds, though sometimes you can win a conference attendance grant (these are conference-specific, and PURA Travel is not sufficient for undergraduate researchers).

 ### Registration, flights, and hotels

 I cover all of your conference costs via grant funds.
-As such, you will not incur any personal costs for attending a conference for the usual things: registration, flight, hotel, and meals.
+As such, you will not incur any personal costs for attending a conference, including registration, flight, hotel, and meals.
 If you want to spend money on something else while you are in the conference area, do go for it, though this will be your own expense.

 * _Always_ get early bird registration.
 There is no sense in paying extra money for registration, which already has a high fee.